Your Licensed Augusta Stairlift Specialists

 Straight

-Sand Hill Cape Cod — straight rail on tight winder staircase, same-week install
+Sand Hill Cape Cod — slim-profile rail on tight winder, same-week install

 Sand Hill, ME Installed November 2025

-A 1960s Cape Cod in the Sand Hill area with a tight winder staircase off the kitchen — the kind of compact stair layout found in thousands of Maine Cape Cods.
+A 1960s Cape Cod in Sand Hill with the tight winder staircase off the kitchen common to mill-worker housing built across this neighborhood after the war.
 Two other companies told the Michauds a stairlift would not fit.
-We used a slim-profile rail designed for 30-inch-wide staircases and mounted it flush against the wall.
-The swivel seat at the top lets Mrs. Michaud step off onto the upstairs landing facing the hallway.
-The MaineCare waiver covered the full cost after the Goold Health Systems assessment.
-She was riding it by Friday.
+We used a slim-profile rail rated for 30-inch staircases, mounted flush against the wall on carpeted treads.
+Section 19 covered the full cost after her Goold Health Systems assessment.

 Installation details